 OTC: INSD Investor Notice: Update in Lawsuit against Instadose Pharma Corp. announced by the Shareholders Foundation

-/EIN News/ -- SAN DIEGO, Nov.
+SAN DIEGO, Nov.
 08, 2022 (GLOBE NEWSWIRE) -- The Shareholders Foundation, Inc. announced an update in the lawsuit that is pending for certain investors in shares of the Instadose Pharma Corp.
-(OTC: INSD).
+INSD.

 Investors, who purchased shares of Instadose Pharma Corp.
-(OTC: INSD) prior to December 2020 and continue to hold any of those OTC: INSD shares, have also certain options and should contact the Shareholders Foundation at mail@shareholdersfoundation.com or call +1(858) 779 - 1554.
+INSD prior to December 2020 and continue to hold any of those OTC: INSD shares, have also certain options and should contact the Shareholders Foundation at mail@shareholdersfoundation.com or call +1(858) 779 - 1554.

 On December 20, 2021, a lawsuit was filed r certain investors in OTC: INSD sharesagainst Instadose Pharma Corp. f/k/a Mikrocoze, Inc over alleged securities laws violations.
 The plaintiff alleged that the Defendants made false and/or misleading statements and/or failed to disclose that Instadose had performed inadequate due diligence into the Business Combination and/or ignored significant red flags associated with Instadose Canada, that Instadose's internal controls and policies were inadequate to detect and/or prevent impermissible trading activity by control persons of the Company, that the foregoing subjected Instadose to a heightened risk of regulatory scrutiny and enforcement action, and that as a result, the Company's public statements were materially false and misleading at all relevant times.